 Walk their dogs at least for a while.
 This will allow you to build up a list of references for potential clients to call.
 Most people don't want to leave their dogs with just anyone.
 Give them a way to build some trust in you.
 Consider letting friends and family remain your charter clients by giving them a discounted rate.

 Create a series of dog-friendly routes to walk.
 That way you and the dogs won't get bored with the same trip day after day.
 Check out local ordinances concerning dogs to make sure you will be in compliance.
 Avoid planning your walks through areas where dogs may not be allowed -- such as mobile home parks or townhome communities.
-Always be prepared to clean up any little deposits the dogs make along the way.
+Always be prepared to clean up any little deposits the dogs make along the way

-Find you niche.
 Find some way to set yourself apart from other dog walkers for added value.
 Rely on other pet talents or knowledge you may have.
 Offer basic training to heel, sit, and stay.
 Prepare homemade organic dog treats for the dogs (and offer them for sale to the owners).
 Offer basic grooming.

 Make sure that you keep time for yourself in your schedule and make arrangements to take vacation time.
 You don't want to burn yourself out -- take care of yourself as well as you would the dogs.